raphaelm/instantgallery/README.md

 License
 -------

-The software ist free and open source software and published unter the terms of the MIT license.
+The software is free and open source software and published unter the terms of the MIT license.

 Copyright (c) 2011 Raphael Michel